nathansivalingam/sudoku-solver/README.md

 # Sudoku Solver

 ## Project Description
-Used a backtracking algorithm to solve a standard sudoku puzzle.
+This python program uses a backtracking algorithm to solve a standard sudoku puzzle.

 ## How to Install and Run the Project
 1. Ensure that numpy is installed on your local environment.
 If not, follow the tutorial accessible via https://www.youtube.com/watch?v=hP06VU0kpbo